codicoop/boilerplate_wagtail/README.md

 `collectstatic` when building it) you'll only need to run it manually when testing `debug = False` locally.

+### Fixtures

+#### To create or update the fixtures with the current data, do the following:

+1. Create the desired data through the admin site.
+2. Use the `python manage.py update_fixtures` command.

+#### Loading the fixtures

+Fixtures are not loaded during the initial migration because the `contenttype` table is not filled yet, wich causes `loaddata` to fail.
+Also, is better to have the flexibility to decide if you want or not to load them.

+Run this command:

+    python manage.py loaddata apps/base/fixtures/full_site.json

 # TO DO: Different phases of developing